A Framework for Robust Steady-State Voltage Stability of Distribution Systems: Applications

-Note that the certified gain is indeed a ``worst-case'' loading gain which is unique for a base operating point and does not depend on the loading direction.
-For any normalized incremental loading direction $\Delta\mathbf{u}$, the system is guaranteed to be safe from a voltage instability problem as long as the loading gain does not exceed $\lambda_{CAG}$.
+The proof of Theorem \ref{theo:certlim} is presented in Appendix \ref{proof:certlim}.
+Moreover, it is worth mentioning the certified gain is a lower bound of the optimal objective value of the min-max problem \eqref{eq:certgain}.
+The enforced solvability constraint ensures that the loading level $\pmb{S} = \pmb{S}_\s + \lambda_{CAG} \Delta{\pmb{S}}$ is solvable for all normalized loading directions $\Delta{\pmb{S}}$.
+In other words, the certified gain is independent of incremental loading directions but depends on the base operating point.

 To validate the certified loading gain, we compare it with the estimated gain $\lambda_B$ from condition \eqref{eq:ConditionInf} and the actual gain limit, $\lambda_R$.
-The loading direction is chosen such that all loads increase equally.
-This specific direction is one of the most dangerous directions along which the system soon becomes stressed and the stability margin decreases significantly.
-Table \ref{table:CAG} shows that, for this dangerous loading direction, the certified gain is around $30\%-80\%$ of the true gain limits.
+We choose the loading direction where all loads increase equally, as the system will otherwise soon become stressed and the stability margin will decrease significantly.
+Table \ref{table:CAG} shows that, for this specific loading direction, the certified gain is around $30\%-80\%$ of the true gain limits.
 For the estimated gain from \eqref{eq:ConditionInf}, the ratios are higher, or even equal to $1$ in some cases.
 When the ratio reaches $1$, the condition \eqref{eq:ConditionInf} and its strong form \eqref{eq:strongcert} are equivalent along the homogeneous loading direction.